artag/Training/Notes_Scott_Wlashin/Six_approaches_to_DI_Part_4.md

 interpret readFromConsole
 ```

+And it does!
+You can try it yourself using the code in the gist linked at the bottom of this post.

 ## Making life easier with a computation expression

 The `readFromConsole` implementation above is hard to write and ugly to look at.